worthpointlabs/terratest/examples/terraform-http-example/README.md

 Check out [test/terraform_http_example_test.go](/test/terraform_http_example_test.go) to see how you can write automated tests for this module.

+Note that the example in this module is still fairly simplified, as the "web server" we run just servers up a static `index.html`, and not in a particularly production-ready manner!
+For a more complicated, real-world, end-to-end example of a Terraform module and web server, see [terraform-packer-example](/examples/terraform-packer-example).

 **WARNING**: This module and the automated tests for it deploy real resources into your AWS account which can cost you money.
 The resources are all part of the [AWS Free Tier](https://aws.amazon.com/free/), so if you haven't used that up, it should be free, but you are completely responsible for all AWS charges.